 My expertise is in digesting complex, open-ended problems into executable plans through research and prototyping (oftentimes in the physical realm).
-Over the course of my career, I've immersed myself in notoriously difficult industries – education, healthcare, and now aviation – and built novel solutions to systemic challenges.
+Over the course of my career, I've immersed myself in notoriously difficult industries – education, healthcare, and transportation – and built novel solutions to systemic challenges.

 I co-founded the maker education initiative SparkTruck at Stanford’s d.school which brought hands-on exploration to standardized test-driven classrooms, led the MAKEwithMOTO research pilot at Motorola which brought mass customization tools to staid consumer tech products, and developed a variety of physical and digital retail experiences for Google’s early forays into smartphone manufacturing.
 I also led consumer experience and marketing at Knit Health, a startup focusing on pediatric health feedback through passive biometrics.